 Even if you only dog-sit the dog for a couple of hours, it’s still a good idea to know their medical history.
 A few things that you should know are the dog’s specific allergies, any digestive problems, past health problems, breed-specific conditions, and ongoing medication needs.

 If you have to give the dog medication, make sure to ask thoroughly and follow the instructions that the owner provides to the letter.

 If the owner is going to be away for a long time, you may want to know where to buy the medication and have contact information about the vet.

 Enough exercise makes any dogs too tired to misbehave, which makes your job a lot easier.
 Ask the owner what kind of exercise the dog usually gets, when they get it, and for how long.

-If you are unsure with what you need to do, the safest way is to take the dog for a walk.
+If you are unsure of what you need to do, the safest way is to take the dog for a walk.
 When you the dog on a walk, be careful with how they react toward strangers, children, or other pets.
-Some dogs might become aggressive when they meet unfamiliar people or animal.
+Some dogs might become aggressive when they meet unfamiliar people or animals.

 Most dogs are more comfortable walking on a familiar route.
 So you might want to ask the owner for the path they often take.